spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 ### Processing the unmixed signals

-We can not process tyhe signals directly.
+We can not process the signals directly.
 If we want to apply an effect we need to use a function `eff`:

 ~~~haskell